Greer circulation desk: 439-2711

 Connecticut College is a member of the CTW Library Consortium with Wesleyan University and Trinity College.
 The three institutions share an on-line catalog and provide reciprocal borrowing privileges for faculty, staff and currently enrolled students.
 Books, scores, videos, and sound recordings not available in Greer can often be obtained from Trinity or Wesleyan using the on-line REQUEST function.
 If you need assistance, or would like further information about this service, ask at the circulation desk.

 For books, scores and media not available within the CTW system, users can place a request through the Interlibrary Loan service.
 This service must be used for all periodical article requests.
 Forms are available on-line, via the Information ServicesLibraries web page.
 For further information, call the ILL office (located in Shain) at x2667.

 The music library provides ample study space for patrons, with study tables, easy chairs, and ottomans located in the main reading room.
 Additional listening and study carrels are located in Rooms 123 and 124 within Greer.
 These offer spacious desktop work areas with individual lights and provide a quiet, private nook for study and research.
 Three of the carrels are available for academic year reservation by music honors students.
 A group study room (125) may be reserved for individual or group study, meetings, and classes (8-12 people max.)

-The library houses a photocopier; copies are 5 cents a page.
+The library provides a multi-functional device (MFD) running the Uniflow system.
+This serves as a photocopier, scanner, and printer, and users must have a valid Connecticut College ID to swipe.
+A separate coin-operated photocopier is also available; copies are 5 cents a page.
 Please be mindful of copyright restrictions when photocopying library materials.